 The College is on target to achieve objectives underlying each of the above ambitions.
 In March 2016, Ofsted found the College to be 'Good' overall, with 'Outstanding' features, including recognition of the College's 'High Needs' provision.
-Ofsted's inspection followed the highly successful Higher Education QAA Review, Broomfield Hall residential 'Outstanding' grade in 2015, and 'Outstanding' grade for the College's Little Explorers Nursery in 2016.
-The College's Self-Assessment has maintained this rating.
+Ofsted's inspection followed the highly successful Higher Education QAA Review, Broomfield Hall residential 'Outstanding' grade in 2018, and 'Outstanding' grade for the College's Little Explorers Nursery in 2016.
+In June 2018 the Office for Students awarded Derby College a Teaching Excellence Framework rating of Silver.
+The College's Self-Assessment has maintained a 'Good' overall rating.